-Asset-based revenues consist of omnibus processing and networking services (collectively referred to as "recordkeeping"), our sponsorship programs with financial product manufacturers, and fees from our client cash programs.
+Asset-based revenues consist of omnibus processing and networking services (collectively referred to as "recordkeeping"), our sponsorship programs with financial product manufacturers and fees from our client cash programs.
 We receive fees from certain financial product manufacturers in connection with sponsorship programs that support our marketing and sales education and training efforts.
 Omnibus processing revenues are paid to us by mutual fund product sponsors and are based on the value of custodied assets in advisory accounts and the number of brokerage accounts in which the related mutual fund positions are held.
 Networking revenues on brokerage assets are correlated to the number of positions we administer and are paid to us by mutual fund and annuity product manufacturers.
 Client cash-based revenues are generated on advisors' clients' cash balances in insured sweep accounts and money market programs at various banks.
 Pursuant to contractual arrangements, we receive fees based on account type and invested balances for administration and recordkeeping.

-Asset-based revenues for the three months ended March 31, 2020 decreased compared to the same period in 2019 primarily due to decreased revenues from our client cash programs, offset by an increase in sponsorship programs and recordkeeping revenues.
+Asset-based revenues for the three and nine months ended September 30, 2020 decreased compared to the same periods in 2019 primarily due to decreased revenues from our client cash programs, partially offset by an increase in recordkeeping and sponsor revenues.

-Client cash revenues for the three months ended March 31, 2020 decreased compared to the same period in 2019 due to the impact of a lower federal funds effective rate during 2020, offset by higher average client cash balances.
-For the three months ended March 31, 2020, our average client cash balances increased to \$38.5 billion compared to \$31.3 billion for the same period in 2019.
+Client cash revenues for the three and nine months ended September 30, 2020 decreased compared to the same periods in 2019 primarily due to the impact of a lower federal funds effective rate, partially offset by higher average client cash balances.
+For the three months ended September 30, 2020, our average client cash balances increased to \$45.6 billion compared to \$30.7 billion for the same period in 2019.
+For the nine months ended September 30, 2020, our average client cash balances increased to \$43.4 billion compared to \$30.6 billion for the same period in 2019.